Huegoxaga/notes/javascript/react.md

   Link,
   NavLink,
 } from "react-router-dom";
-// BrowserRouter uses HTML5 history API to keep track of URL
+// BrowserRouter uses HTML5 history API to keep track of URL, it requires additional setup when build
 // Optionally, HashRouter uses a hash portion of the URL to keep track of URL
 <Router>
   // Router Component can only have one child component // They use Link and